 What is the logic of the Minesweeper game?

-The logic of the Minesweeper game is that the player must identify the number patterns to the squares to best logically identify the squares with behind them.
+The logic of the Minesweeper game is that the player must identify the number patterns to the squares to best logically identify the squares behind them.
 In doing so, the player can increase their chances of winning most of their games.

 Minesweeper is a simple logic-based game that requires time and effort to master.
 The game offers players both the satisfaction of overcoming a high skill ceiling and the excitement of getting lucky on a guess alone.
 Minesweeper provides a depth of gameplay that most activities don’t offer.